More high quality homes for more people

 Auckland needs more houses quickly, but not at the expense of quality.
 The Auckland Housing Programme is building warm; weather tight, energy and water-efficient homes that are designed for the way we live now.

 A range of housing types and sizes will cater for the variety of families that make up our communities, including the growing number of small (one or two-person) households.
 A range of housing types, including apartments, terraced homes and standalone homes ranging from one to five bedrooms, will become increasingly prevalent across Auckland.

-At least 20 percent of the market homes enabled by Auckland Housing Programme will be affordable homes.
+At least 20% of the market homes enabled by Auckland Housing Programme will be affordable homes.

 Housing New Zealand has other developments underway delivering affordable housing.
-In Takanini, the McLennan development is delivering around 600 new units, of which 150 will be affordable.
+In Takanini, the McLennan development is delivering around 600 new homes, of which 150 will be affordable.

-As well as renewing and increasing social housing, the Auckland Housing Programme will provide much-needed new homes to the market.
-The number and proportion will vary by project.
-In Northcote, for example, around 1,200 new homes are being built, of which around 800 will be market and afforable housing.
+As well as renewing and increasing state housing, the Auckland Housing Programme will provide much-needed new homes to the market.
+The number and proportion will vary by development.
+In Northcote, for example, around 1,500 new state, affordable and market homes are being built.

-Much of Auckland's stock of social housing was built in the 1950s and 1960s and is now past its best.
+Much of Auckland's state housing was built in the 1950s and 1960s and is now past its best.
 The makeup of our families and the way we live has changed a great deal over half a century.
 We are now able to design and build warmer, healthier, more family-friendly homes.

 The Auckland Housing Programme is replacing many old homes with new ones, and adding to the number of homes available to Aucklanders in need.
 As we prepare to remove older homes the tenants are rehoused in other Housing New Zealand properties.
 Housing New Zealand's dedicated tenancy liaison team works closely with tenants to find them a home that suits their needs, and covers all reasonable costs associated with their move.